-Deductible – Fourth term down, and I've already mentioned "deductible" three times.
+Deductible – 4th term down, and I've already mentioned "deductible" 3 times.
 No surprise, as "deductible" will be a word you'll hear a lot when dealing with medical insurance and bills.
 Your deductible refers to the annual amount you are required to pay before your health insurance plan begins to pay.
 If you have a $1000 deductible, your insurance company won't start to pay until you've paid $1000 on covered medical services, equipment, or medication.

 Experimental – Treatments, procedures, or medications that are still under review in clinical studies.
 Many insurance plans will not cover experimental or investigational treatments.

 Explanation of Benefits (EOB) – Your explanation of benefits is a statement from your health insurance plan, usually after your provider submits a claim for the services you received, detailing the allowed amount portion covered by the insurance company as well as the amount you owe.
 This form is not a bill, but important to read to ensure what you paid in the office aligns with what your insurance says you owe or what your doctor bills you for.